To amend title 18, United States Code, to provide penalty enhancements for committing certain offenses while in disguise, and for other purposes.

 Length: 3 pages

-This bill was introduced on June 8, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 8, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 8, 2018